Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Introduction

 \section{Introduction}

-RR Lyrae stars (RRLs) are a kind of short pulsation period variable stars, which are widely distributed in various celestial systems in the Galaxy.
-According to the characteristics of the light curves and pulsation modes, RRLs can be divided into ab-type RRLs (fundamental mode, abbreviated as RRab), c-type RRLs (first overtone mode, RRc) and d-type RRLs (double modes, RRd).
+RR Lyrae stars (RRLs) are a kind of short pulsation period variable stars widely distributed in various celestial systems in the Galaxy.
+According to the characteristics of the light curves and pulsation modes, RRLs can be classified as ab-type RRLs (fundamental mode, abbreviated as RRab), c-type RRLs (first overtone mode, RRc), and d-type RRLs (double modes, RRd).
 Because of their characteristics such as period-luminosity relation, RRLs are usually used as probes to study the dynamics and chemical evolution of old age low mass stars in the Milky Way \citep{2004rrls.book.....S}.